Why Koreans Got "Younger" in June 2023: A Guide to Age Math Worldwide

 How do I calculate my exact age in days?

-If you're born on February 29, you technically have a birthday only every 4 years.
-Legally, most jurisdictions treat March 1 as your birthday in non-leap years.
+If you are born on February 29, you technically have a real birthday only every 4 years.
+Most legal systems treat March 1 as your birthday in non-leap years.
 Some countries use February 28.
-For age calculation, you still age normally — you don't stay younger!
+Either way, your age still increments by 1 every year — you do not stay forever young.

 At what exact moment do you turn a year older?

-Legally, in most countries you turn a year older at the start of your birthday (midnight).
-Some jurisdictions consider you a year older the day before your birthday.
-For most practical purposes, your birthday is when your age increases by one year.
+Legally, in most countries you turn a year older at the start of your birthday (midnight local time).
+A few jurisdictions, including some historical US states, considered you a year older the day before your birthday.
+For everyday purposes, treat midnight on your birthday as the moment your age increases.

 Haeun